Kanishka-verma-26/Graphene-python/Mutations/README.txt

             3.1) Create/Update Operations

                             By default ModelSerializers accept create and update operations.
-To customize this use the model_operations attribute on the SerializerMutation class.
+To customize this use the model_operations attribute on the "SerializerMutation" class.

                             The update operation looks up models by the primary key by default.
-You can customize the look up with the lookup_field attribute on the SerializerMutation class.
+You can customize the look up with the "lookup_field" attribute on the "SerializerMutation" class.

                                 """"
                                     class MyProductMutation(SerializerMutation):